ZEROF/ansible/README.md

 	* In the end server will restart, and you can login and play (or not) with docker engine and docker-compose

 - gcloud-sdk is small role i wrote for debian 8, if you are using Google Cloud you will need this SDK for better workflow
-	* Just replace host settings in playbook to fit your settings
+	* Just replace host and user settings in playbook to fit your needs